PrachiP23/Face-Detection-and-Recognition/README.md

 # Face Detection and Recognition
 1. Read the images from URL mentioned in the data file.
-Histogram equalization before face detection was applied to improve detection accuracy for images.
+Histogram equalization was applied before any processing to improve detection accuracy for images.
 2. Face detection was implemented using two methods:
     1)	Skin segmentation and morphological processing (MATLAB)
     2) Viola-Jones Detection (OpenCV) - better performance